What to Expect in our Network (Primary, Specialty and Urgent Care) During COVID-19

 - Our specialists can offer video visits in many cases.
 Telehealth options differ by specialty.
 Your specialist will consider whether telehealth is appropriate for your child when making a decision about your scheduled or new appointment.

-- Online scheduling is now available in MyCHOP for in-person visits beginning in early June for most specialties.
+- Online scheduling is now available in MyCHOP for in-person visits for most specialties.
 If you would like to discuss appointments or speak with a nurse about your child’s health, or need a MyCHOP account, please contact the specialty directly.

 Urgent Care and emergencies